ddmrd/TornAPIDesktop/README.md

 This is a Desktop application so you don't need to share your api key with anyone else.

 The main page intends to auto refresh every 30 seconds with the option to manually request every 12 seconds.
-This helps limit the chance being temporarily banned
+This helps limit the chance being temporarily banned.

 # Purpose